Frontend

 Creating Custom Icons

 SIOT icons are 24x24px pixels (based on feather icon format).
-One way to create them is to:
+One way to

-- draw your icon
+24x24pxdrawing in Inkscape, scale=1.0 - draw your icon

 - if you use text

-- convert text to path: select text, and then menu Path -> Object to Path
+- Convert text to path: select text, and then menu Path -> Object to Path

-- make sure fill is set for path
+- Make sure fill is set for path

 - save as plain SVG